-Credit terms are terms which govern a credit sale.
-They represent an arrangement between a buyer and a seller regarding the expected payment date, any discount offered and the period in which discount is available.
+Credit terms (also known as terms of payment) are terms and conditions which govern a credit sale.
+They stipulate an arrangement between a buyer and a seller regarding the payment date, any discount offered, the period in which the discount is available and any additional requirements.

-This means that Jadeja Textiles can pay Kohli Fibers within 30 days i.e. by 31 December 2012.
-However, if Jadeja Textiles can manage to pay within 10 days of the sale i.e. by 11 December 2012, it will receive a discount equal to 2% of the sales value.
+This means that Jadeja Textiles can pay Kohli Fibers within 30 days i.e. by 31 December 20X2.
+However, if Jadeja Textiles can manage to pay within 10 days of the sale i.e. by 11 December 20X2, it will receive a discount equal to 2% of the sales value.

 by Obaidullah Jan, ACA, CFA and last modified on